 - If your computer fails, your emails are safe and can be accessed on a different device.

-- Message storage can be limited by your hosts.
+- Your host can limit message storage.
 Limits of 200MB or 500MB are not uncommon unless you purchase professional email services.

 - All your messages are kept on the server, so hackers can access everything if your server or password is not secure.

 - Offline reading depends on your email client.
-It will need to be explicity configured.
+It will need to be explicitly configured.

 - You want to access your mail from only one single device.